zlehman25/Lehman_Portfolio/README.md

 ### Features:
 - Ingests data from csv files using the pandas library
 - Cleans the data to prepare for insertation into the PostgreSQL database
-- Creates a connection to PostgrSQL through the local host, creates a database, creates tables, and inserts the data from th csv files into the created tables
+- Creates a connection to PostgrSQL through the local host, creates a database, creates tables, and inserts the data from the csv files into the created tables

 ### Learnings:
 - Using the psycopg2 library